Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) has emerged as an efficient and high-fidelity paradigm for novel view synthesis.
 To adapt 3DGS for dynamic content, deformable 3DGS incorporates temporally deformable primitives with learnable latent embeddings to capture complex motions.
 Despite its impressive performance, the high-dimensional embeddings and vast number of primitives lead to substantial storage requirements.
 In this paper, we introduce a \textbf{Light}weight \textbf{4}D\textbf{GS} framework, called Light4GS, that employs significance pruning with a deep context model to provide a lightweight storage-efficient dynamic 3DGS representation.
-The proposed Light4GS is based on 4DGS that is a typical representation of deformable 3DGS.
-Specifically, our framework is built upon two core components: (1) a spatio-temporal significance pruning strategy that eliminates over 64\% of the deformable primitives, followed by an entropy-constrained spherical harmonics compression applied to the remainder; and (2) a deep context model that integrates intra- and inter-prediction with hyperprior into a coarse-to-fine context structure to enable efficient multiscale latent embedding compression.
-Our approach achieves over 12× compression and increases rendering FPS up to 20\% compared to the baseline 4DGS, and also superior to frame-wise state-of-the-art 3DGS compression methods, revealing the effectiveness of our Light4GS in terms of both intra- and inter-prediction methods without sacrificing rendering quality.
+The proposed Light4GS is based on 4DGS, which is a typical representation of deformable 3DGS.
+Specifically, our framework is built upon two core components: (1) a spatio-temporal significance pruning strategy that eliminates over 64\% of the deformable primitives, followed by an entropy-constrained spherical harmonics compression applied to the remainder; and (2) a deep context model that integrates intra- and inter-prediction with hyperprior into a coarse-to-fine context structure, enabling efficient multiscale latent embedding compression.
+Our approach achieves over 12× compression and increases rendering FPS up to 20\% compared to the baseline 4DGS, and also superior to frame-wise state-of-the-art 3DGS compression methods.
+Experiment results show the effectiveness of our Light4GS in terms of both intra- and inter-prediction methods without sacrificing rendering quality.
+The code is available at https://github.com/Evan-sudo/Light4GS.